Notice of Privacy Practice at UVM Medical Center

 When we enter your information into the electronic health record, that information may be shared as permitted by law by using shared clinical databases and health information exchanges.

 We may also receive information about you from other health care providers involved with your care by using shared databases or health information exchanges.
 The Vermont Health Information Exchange (“VHIE”) is the health information exchange for the state of Vermont.

 The Healthcare Information Xchange of New York (“Hixny”) is the health information exchange for the state of New York.
-We may seek your consent to access medical information from your other health care providers that is available on VHIE or Hixny.
+We may seek your consent to access medical information from your other health care providers that

 If you have any questions or concerns about the sharing or exchange of your information, please discuss them with your provider.